As much as resistance training should be tied together with weight loss, it is unfortunately a neglected form of exercise for most.

 – Ensure to use full range of motion

-– Continually and safely increase resistance (usually weekly to biweekly)
+– Continually and safely increase the training stimulus/implement progressive overload (usually weekly to biweekly)

 – Every 4-6 weeks give your body a break and lower the volume and/or frequency of your training (commonly referred to as a deload)